ArielMelni/Trivia-Game/README.md

 Players have three chances to make a mistake; after the third incorrect answer, the game ends.

-At the conclusion of the game, the player's total score, based on the number of correct answers, is displayed on the scre
+At the conclusion of the game, the player's total score, based on the number of correct answers, is displayed on the screen